-- After a couple of minutes or so, your spa therapist will knock quietly on the door to ensure you are ready before she/he re-enters the room.
-She may ask if the temperature, lighting and music are ok for you and will adjust the massage table’s height and any support cushions to ensure that you are comfortable (cushions beneath your knees help support the lower back).
+Your spa therapist will knock on the door to ensure you are ready before she/he re-enters the room.
+They may ask if the temperature, lighting and music are okay for you and will adjust the massage table height and any support cushions to ensure that you are comfortable (cushions beneath your knees help to support the lower back).
 If you don’t like the sensation of a heated massage couch, or if you feel cold, now is the time to say!

-- To mark the start of your treatment, your therapist may bathe your feet in a soothing bowl of warm water or cleanse your feet with a massage cloth once you’re lying on the massage bed.
+If you’re having a massage, your therapist may start the treatment by bathing your feet in a bowl of warm water or cleansing your feet with a massage cloth once you’re lying on the massage bed.
 This is known as the “welcome touch”.

-- Your spa therapist usually waits outside the treatment room until you’ve put on your dressing gown or got dressed.
-She will lead you to the spa’s relaxation room, which usually features comfortable recliner beds.
-Some even have squishy (dry) water beds that are bliss to doze off on.
+Your spa therapist usually waits outside the treatment room until you’ve put on your robe or got dressed.
+They will then take you to the spa’s relaxation room, which usually features comfortable recliner beds.
+Some even have squishy (dry) water beds.

 These rooms will be softly lighted and usually offer magazines to browse through, herbal teas and water to rehydrate, and snacks, such as fruit, nuts and seeds.
 Many people take the opportunity to unwind for a few minutes.
 If your treatment is part of a spa day or spa break, you are then free to enjoy the other inclusions of your package.